RazanBoodai/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-It is a Rock Paper Scissors game using Python language.
+ This project is about designing a Rock Paper Scissors game using Python.
+# To Run
+By simply clicking .py